 The weather is amazing this time of year, round up the kids and enjoy some of Houston’s best nature spots!
-Many of our favorites are also open in the evenings if you prefer the slightly cooler evening temps in the summer.
 Here are our top 6 nature parks for kids. ** Please check individual websites for possible current COVID restrictions

 1. Nature Discovery Center–This wonderful spot is located in Bellaire and has several mini natural habitats including a cypress pond, prairie, deciduous forest and wetlands.
 When the kiddos get too hot, head inside to the hands-on discovery rooms.
 Kids can learn about wildlife, see live snakes, explore a tropical forest playroom or inspect a giraffe hoof.
 Okay, so the giraffe hoof weirded me out, but my son didn’t seem to mind.
 Once you’ve cooled off, head back outside for the on-site sand pit and playground.